knlyons/terraform/website/source/docs/providers/ibmcloud/index.html.markdown

 The following arguments are supported in the `provider` block:

-* `bluemix_api_key` - (Optional) The Bluemix API Key.
+* `bluemix_api_key` - (Optional) The Bluemix API key.
 It must be provided, but it can also be sourced from the `BM_API_KEY` or `BLUEMIX_API_KEY` environment variable.
 The former variable has higher precedence.
-This key is required to provision any resource which are Cloud Foundry related or IBM Container service related, basically those with _ibmcloud_cf_ or _ibmcloud_cs_ prefix in the them.
-For example , _ibmcloud_cf_app_ and _ibmcloud_cs_cluster_.
+The key is required to provision Cloud Foundry or IBM Container Service resources, such as any resource that begins with `ibmcloud_cf` or `ibmcloud_cs`.

 * `bluemix_timeout` - (Optional) The timeout, expressed in seconds, for the SoftLayer API key.
 It can also be sourced from the `BM_TIMEOUT` or `BLUEMIX_TIMEOUT` environment variable.
 The former variable has higher precedence.
 Default value: `60`.

 * `softlayer_username` - (Optional) The SoftLayer user name.
 It must be provided, but it can also be sourced from the `SL_USERNAME` or `SOFTLAYER_USERNAME` environment variable.
 The former variable has higher precedence.

 * `softlayer_api_key` - (Optional) The SoftLayer user name.
 It must be provided, but it can also be sourced from the `SL_API_KEY` or `SOFTLAYER_API_KEY` environment variable.
 The former variable has higher precedence.
-This key is required to provision any resource which are SoftLayer related, basically those with _ibmcloud_infra_ prefix in them.
-For example, _ibmcloud_infra_virtual_guest_.
+The key is required to provision SoftLayer resources, such as any resource that begins with `ibmcloud_infra`.

 * `softlayer_timeout` - (Optional) The timeout, expressed in seconds, for the SoftLayer API key.
 It can also be sourced from the `SL_TIMEOUT` or `SOFTLAYER_TIMEOUT` environment variable.
 The former variable has higher precedence.
 Default value: `60`.

 * `region` - (Optional) The Bluemix region.
 It can also be sourced from the `BM_REGION` or `BLUEMIX_REGION` environment variable.
 The former variable has higher precedence.
 Default value: `us-south`.